sigsep/open-unmix-pytorch/scripts/README.md

 and then run the evaluation using

-`python eval.py --outdir /path/to/musdb/estimates --evaldir /path/to/museval/results`
+`python -m openunmix.evaluate --outdir /path/to/musdb/estimates --evaldir /path/to/museval/results`

 ### Results compared to SiSEC 2018 (SDR/Vocals)